vistadataproject/documents/README.md

 Attribute | Details
 ---- | -----
-__Research and discovery__ |  Employs rapid iterative prototyping (*not waterfall development*).
+__Rapid Prototypes__ |  Employs rapid iterative prototyping. *Not waterfall development*.
-__Data-centric / Model-centric__ | Novel approach to managing VISTA data  (*not a code-centric approach*).
+__Data-centric__ | Novel approach to managing VISTA data.  *Not a code-centric approach*.
-__Comprehensive approach__ | Leverages *all* of VA VISTA data.
+__Comprehensive__  | Leverages *all* of VA VISTA data.
 The VISTA Data Model comprises the entire current existing data-driven architecture of VISTA.
 All data definitions of all of the the 180 VISTA applications will be automatically incorporated, operationalized, and maintained always-up-to-date within the VISTA Data Model through direct triggered updates to the model from all 130 authoritative VISTA systems.
 __Noninvasive__ | The VISTA Data Model provides essential new functionality on top of the unmodified VISTA architecture 'as is'.
 No existing VISTA code, routines, packages, modules, or infrastructure will be affected or changed in any way (i.e. this is 'safe' and 'noninvasive').
-__Web standards__  | Exposes VISTA data models and metadata using World Wide Web Consortium (W3C) [Linked Data standards](https://github.com/vistadataproject/documents/tree/master/Background#standards) (RDF, JSON-LD) and related [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies) including:
+__Web-Standard__  | Exposes VISTA data models and metadata using World Wide Web Consortium (W3C) [Linked Data standards](https://github.com/vistadataproject/documents/tree/master/Background#standards) (RDF, JSON-LD) and related [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies) including:
-*
 ![](/images/logos-tech/square/40h/jsonld.jpg)
 ![](/images/logos-tech/square/40h/rdf.jpg)
 ![](/images/logos-tech/square/40h/markdown.jpg)